New Mexico Nursing License Requirements

 2. Complete a Graduate Level Education in Nursing.

-A graduate level program in nursing at or above the master’s level must be completed before a prospective nurse practitioner is eligible for licensure in New Mexico.4 The program must be completed through an accredited institution of higher education or the armed services.4
+A graduate program in nursing at or above the master’s level must be completed before a prospective nurse practitioner is eligible for licensure in New Mexico.4 The program must be completed through an accredited institution of higher education or the armed services.4

 3. Earn National Certification as a Nurse Practitioner.

 National certification by examination is required for nurse practitioner licensure in New Mexico.8 The continuing validity of a nurse practitioner’s license is contingent upon maintaining national certification, evidence of which must be provided at each license renewal period.8

 The New Mexico Board of Nursing requires prospective nurse practitioners to submit the Nurse Practitioner Application form for licensure consideration.9 The form should be supported by official graduate transcripts and a completed Verification of Nurse Practitioner Education form, included in the application packet for licensure, sent directly by the school attended to the New Mexico Board of Nursing.9 In addition, national certification must be directly verified by requesting that the certifying association send confirmation of certification to the New Mexico Board of Nursing.9

 Candidates who have met licensure requirements except for national certification may request a permit to practice as a Graduate Nurse Practitioner pending examination availability.9 The permit to practice allows the candidate to practice under direct supervision in an employment situation for a period not to exceed six months or when an attempt at national examination is unsuccessful, whichever occurs first.9

 5. Complete the Requirements for Controlled Substance Prescriptive Authority.